 The preparation of financial statements in accordance with GAAP requires management to make estimates that affect the amounts reported in the financial statements, accompanying notes, and supplemental schedule.
+Such estimates primarily relate to unsettled transactions and events as of the date of the financial statements.
 Actual results could differ from those estimates.